 How Your Relationship as a Passenger Matters

 If you are a member of the same household as the driver at fault for your injury, you may not be able to claim damages for liability.
 The reason for this is because you are one of those covered by the driver’s insurance, and your compensation is limited to the policy parameters.
 However, if the other party is partially liable for the accident, you have the right to seek damages from that individual’s insurer.

 California law allows for shared and joint liability for an incident that causes injuries.
 In rare situations, an insurance adjustor may assign a passenger some measure of liability.
 Perhaps, you somehow distracted the driver, or maybe you got into the car with a driver you knew had been drinking.
 In these types of circumstances, you may share the liability, thus reducing the amount of damages you can claim.

-Contact a Passenger Injury Lawyer from Rizio Law Firm For Help
+Contact a Passenger Injury Lawyer from Rizio Liberty Lipinsky For Help

 Passenger liability cases can be complex and time-consuming.
-If you live in Southern California, Rizio Law Firm can help.
+If you live in California, Rizio Liberty Lipinsky can help.
 Our experienced personal injury attorneys are your best resource for fully recovering your losses after an accident injury.
 Contact us today at 888-292-8888, or fill out our simple contact form to discuss your injury case with an experienced lawyer.